mdlockyer/PrintTags/README.md

 * Warn
 * Error

-There is also a demo script included in this repo that will print a sample for each tag.
+There is also a test script included in this repo that will print a sample for each tag.
-Just run `python3 demo.py` from the repository root
+Just run `python3 test.py` from the repository root

 ## License